lanrelawal2002/MediGuide-Africa/README.md

 ## 7. Outcomes & Impact

-**MediGuide Africa** successfully delivers on its core objectives, demonstrating key skills aligned with the **Software Engineering Graduate Trainee** role at SAND Technologies:
+**MediGuide Africa** successfully delivers on its core objectives, demonstrating key skills aligned with the **Software Engineering Graduate** role at SAND Technologies:

 * **Empowers Health Literacy:** Provides clear, actionable information on critical health topics and combats misinformation, directly contributing to community well-being.
 * **Demonstrates Advanced Data Handling & Visualization:** Effectively showcases the ability to process, organize, and visually represent static health data using Chart.js, transforming numbers into insightful trends and comparisons.